Amulicious/Amulicious/README.md

 - 👋 Hi, I’m @Amulicious
-- 👀 I’m interested in Payment Gateways
+- 👀 I’m interested in Payment Gateways, Anything AI powered.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning ChatGPT, Claude, Antigravity.
-- 💞️ I’m looking to collaborate on Paynent app
+- 💞️ I’m looking to collaborate on apps that leverage AI to solve real life problems.
 - 📫 How to reach me github
 - 😄 Pronouns: Mr
 - ⚡ Fun fact: I have a music podcast